-The purpose of 5 Acres is to allow young people to immerse themselves in a range of skills in a safe, holistic space that offers the opportunity to engage in a wide and diverse range of projects that build capacity & knowledge whilst experiencing a sense of belonging and feeling good about themselves and who they are.
+The 5 Acre Project allows young people to be immersed in a range of skills in a safe, holistic space offering the opportunity to engage in a wide and diverse range of projects that build capacity & knowledge whilst experiencing a sense of belonging, success and pride for young people in themselves and who they are.

-The following outcomes are embedded into The 5 Acre Project .
+The following principles are embedded into The 5 Acre Project.